Stata 19 MP: Complete Installation and VS Code Integration

 Do-file Editor shows generic gear iconMissing WM_CLASS mapping in launcherSet StartupWMClass=Xstata-mp in .desktop file

 wmctrl/xdotool do not workThese tools require X11 — they fail silently under WaylandAlways log in on an X11/Xorg session.
-On the tested Zorin setup the label was Zorin on Xorg
+On Mint it is Xorg or the default session (Mint defaults to X11); on Zorin the label was Zorin on Xorg

 Stata flashes open then closes when triggered from VS CodeVS Code fires the paste before Stata has fully initializedAdd sleep 4 after Stata window appears